aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/interact/index.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```

-Next, load an initial data set by importing data from an Amazon S3 bucket:
+Next, load an initial data set by importing data from an object located in an Amazon S3 bucket:

 ```sql
 LOAD DATA FROM S3 MANIFEST